 What are the risks of investing in healthcare stocks?

 Investing in any kind of stock comes with risks, including the possibility that competitors will develop more successful products and services.
-Healthcare stocks face these risks, as well as others that are more unique to the sector.
+Healthcare stocks face these risks, as well as others unique to the sector.

 Healthcare is highly regulated.
 Drugmakers and medical device makers can fail to secure the necessary regulatory approvals to market new products.
 Regulatory changes can drastically alter a healthcare stock’s growth prospects.
 In the U.S., the Food and Drug Administration (FDA) oversees the regulation of drugs and medical devices.
 It’s smart to pay attention to any FDA action related to medical stocks you’re watching.

 Many healthcare stocks also face significant litigation risk.
-For example, biopharmaceutical companies, medical device makers, and healthcare providers can be sued if patients think the companies’ products and services have caused them harm.
+For example, biopharmaceutical companies, medical device makers, and healthcare providers can be sued if patients believe their products or services harmed them.

 In addition, drugmakers and medical device makers must convince payers, including health insurers, PBMs, and government agencies, to buy their products.
 If companies aren’t successful in obtaining reimbursement approvals, their growth prospects can be reduced.